Youth Participants

 Contributor

 Hannah is a graphic designer living in Koreatown.
-She was born in Washington, raised in Colorado and moved to Los Angeles when she was in eighth grade.
-Currently, she is a senior studying Computer Information Systems at Cal State LA and hopes to get into UX design.
-She is also working on launching her art business selling stickers, calendars, prints, and much more!
-Making a graphic novel is another project she is working on.
+She was born in Washington, raised in Colorado, and moved to Los Angeles when she was in the eighth grade.
+Currently, she is a senior studying computer information systems at Cal State LA and hopes to get into UX design.
+She is also working to launch her art business, selling stickers, calendars, prints, and more!
+Another project she is currently working on is making a graphic novel.
 Hannah has been a graphic design intern at KYCC since September 2019.
-Her instagram is @hancandrawtoo.
+Her Instagram is @hancandrawtoo.

 hannah haein’s story →